wd15/env/README-FIPY-SVN2GIT.md

 FiPy svn2git
 ============

 I made a number of attempts at this.
-Something changed during these attempts that removed a number of issues.
+Something changed during one of these attempts that cleaned up a number of issues.
 I am not sure what changed.
 Maybe the order of arguments in the initial clone.
-When I tried this the first few times, there were issues with the tags and issues with branches with names like "ticket:XXX" due to the colon.
-I had to manually delete some of those branches in .git to make progress.
-I tried to replicate the process but couldn't.
+When I tried cloning the first few times, there were issues with the tags and issues with branches with names like `ticket:XXX` due to the colon.
+I had to manually delete some of those branches in `.git` to make progress.
+I tried to replicate the process but couldn't and it ended up working.
 Anyway, I seem to have a working repository now.
 I did not follow all of Jon's instructions regrading cleaning up branches that have not got merge statements in the canonical form.
-Also not all the tags are present for some reason, though we an easily find them with "git log --all |
+Also not all the tags are present for some reason, though we an easily find them with `git log --all | grep tagging`.
-grep tagging".
 Anyway the steps are as follows.

-    $ git svn clone --authors-file=authors.txt --trunk=trunk --tags=tags --branches=vendor --branches=branches --branches=sandbox $FIPYROOT fipy-from-svn-with-tags
+    $ git svn clone --authors-file=authors.txt --trunk=trunk --tags=tags --branches=vendor --branches=branches --branches=sandbox $FIPYROOT fipy-from-svn

 The first time I attempted this it took forever for some reason to do with the `--tags`, the second time I made `tags` a branch and it went much faster.
 On the third attempt using the above command it no longer had the `tags` issues.
 So strange.

-    $ cd fipy-from-svn-with-tags
+    $ cd fipy-from-svn
     $ python guyersvngit.py

-I had to add the check for `None` on line 29.
+See <a href="guyersvngit.py">guyersvngit.py</a>.
+I had to add the check for `None` on <a href="guyersvngit.py#L29">line 29</a>.
 This may have screwed up two branches, but I'm not sure which ones so can't check.
 Jon's magic here.
 Nothing works without these step

     $ git filter-branch --tag-name-filter cat -- --all